 AusNet Services' cost-benefit assessment confirms that Option 1 is the most economic option as it provides the highest present value of net economic benefits.
-This option will not only maintain reliable transmission network services, but also mitigates safety, environmental, collateral and emergency replacement risk costs from deteriorating GIS.
+This option will not only maintain reliable transmission network services, but also mitigates safety, environmental, collateral and emergency replacement risk costs from potential asset failures at MLTS.

-The optimal timing of the preferred option to address the identified need at SYTS is 2025/26 based on an estimated capital cost of \$81.2 million.
+The optimal timing of the preferred option to address the identified need is 2026/27 based on an estimated capital cost of \$34.6 million and estimated network support cost of up to \$17 million.